McDegens-DAO/McSwap/README.md

 **Fetch Token Images**

-• runs after jup_syc + cmc_sync but it can also be run directly
+• runs after jup_syc > cmc_sync but can also be run directly

 • local images that already exist are skipped